CCL & The IPCC 1.5 Degrees Special Report

 In 2016, the 195 nations who signed the Paris Agreement asked the Intergovernmental Panel on Climate Change (IPCC) to study the implications of a 1.5°C global temperature target.
 Their report, entitled Global Warming of 1.5°C, was released in October 2018.

-This report clarifies the benefits of holding the modern-day rise in global average temperature to 1.5°C rather than 2.0°C. It also explores possible pathways to stay within these limits, including the role of carbon pricing.
+This report clarifies the benefits of holding the modern-day rise in global average temperature to 1.5°C rather than 2.0°C. It also explores possible pathways to stay within these limits, including the role of carbon pricing, which it says of in chapter 4: "Explicit carbon prices remain a necessary condition of ambitious climate policies."

 Some key takeaways: